 Ever since the first four track tape recorders introduced musicians to the potential of being able to record outside of professional recording studios, home recording equipment has become increasingly more portable.
 Nowadays, countless artists make use of portable set ups, using laptops to produce hit songs in their bedrooms, on tour buses and pretty much everywhere in between.
 But what about carrying around an entire recording studio in your pocket?
-As the iOS music making ecosystem continues to grow, more and more musicians are taking advantage of the extra portability of iOS devices, either as way to sketch out musical ideas on the move or as a complete replacement for their desktop setup.
+As more music making apps are being developed, an increasing number of musicians are taking advantage of the extra portability of iOS devices.
+Whether this is simply as way to sketch out musical ideas on the move or as a complete replacement for their desktop setup.

 iOS has come a long way since the very first iPhone was released, and so have the platform’s music making capabilities.
 Initially users weren’t even able to connect their separate iOS music making apps, which was massively limiting.
 However, over the years advancements like Audiobus, Inter-App Audio and AUv3 have all contributed to creating a unique workflow, encouraging users to mix and match their music apps in creative ways.